What are the minimum qualifications to become an Operator or Resident Manager?

 Step 5: Submit Application

-- Upon passing the Qualifying Test (step 4), you will receive a New License application.
+- Upon passing the Qualifying Test (step 4), you must request a New License Application from ACHP.

 - Complete the application and return to the ACHP office with the required fees.